 Method #3: Set Up ExpressVPN Manually via OpenVPN

-To set up ExpressVPN on your Mac via OpenVPN, you need to use a third-party application called Tunnelblick.
+To set up ExpressVPN for Mac via OpenVPN, you must use a third-party application called Tunnelblick.
 These are the steps you need to take:

 1. Get your ExpressVPN subscription using your Mac and any Web browser.